RDAngelFish/New_vision_world/README.md

 4. Run python code to send keypoints from PC to ARC

-Go to see the demo video for much more operational details
+Go to see the demo video for much more operational details.